efeelize/eng/kaiyan/work/presentation/give_presentation.md

 # 5.Structure will set you free!
 >  A great structure to use is "What? - So what? - Now what?", which can also be useful in spontaneous speaking situations, such as job interviews.When using this structure, you start with your central claim ("I am qualified for this position because of my experience") and then explain its importance or value ("This experience will allow me to start contributing to your firm immediately") before concluding with a call to action or next steps ("So when can I start?").

+# 6.parctice properly.
+> Practice makes perfect,but many presenters don't practice properly.They use passive approaches like flipping through a slide deck, which doesn't really simulate the conditions of a presentation.To practice effectively, you also need to stand up, open your mouth and use appropriate /ə'proprɪət/ [adj.适当的] hand gestures.This improves memory consolidation, or the process by which a thought becomes cemented into your long-term memory.Yeah, this is a really good tip, and I didn't actually think about this until we started prepping /prep/ this lesson[备课], is when you are giving a presentation, your hands are always moving.
+So when you practice, you need to be moving your hands as such，in a natural way.

+> Exactly.
+So one of the things here I do really find interesting is this idea of actually moving your hands standing up, simulating this presentation process just as a way that you can kind of remember all of your little cues.
+You know you move your hand like this, I means, ok, it's time to move on to the next topic.
+You you know, move your hand like that.
+It's time to make the joke that's going to make everyone laugh.

+# 7. forgetfulness
+> Drawing a blank when you're standing before an audience can have traumatic implications that can damage your credibility.If you must overtly acknowledge your forgetfulness, do it in a clever way that portrays this negative occurrence as a byproduct of a positive trait: "You'll have to excuse me, but I am so passionate about my topic that I sometimes get ahead of myself."Too often, people who blank out try to figure out what they need to say next.
+But you are more likely to get back on track if you reorient yourself by looking to what you said previously.

 # IV.When Your Mind Goes Blank
 > Imagine this scenario /sə'nærɪo/ : You’ve worked hard to prepare for an important presentation, panel /'pænl/ [小组讨论], or media interview.
 A lot is riding on your performance: – your company, and your own reputation.
 Then the big day comes, you walk into the room, and suddenly your mind goes blank … totally blank.Do you panic?
 Do you convey your fear?
 There are better ways to recover and get back on track.